visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

   * Identifying and subsequently fixing any *low-hanging fruit*.
   * Developing a reproducer for developers.
   * Developing a work-around for users.
-  * Identifying and filing a *new* coding issue in the main source repository.
+  * Identifying and filing a *new* issue ticket.

-In particular, please take note that *resolution* does not always mean a customer's incident is able to be addressed favorably within the constraints of our customer response processes.
-Sometimes, the best that can be achieved is the filing of a highly informative issue ticket to be prioritized, scheduled and ultimately resolved as part of normal weekly development meetings.
+In particular, please take note that *resolution* does not always mean a customer's incident can be addressed favorably within the constraints of our customer response processes.
+Sometimes, the best that can be achieved is the filing of a highly informative issue ticket to be prioritized, scheduled and ultimately resolved as part of normal weekly development activities.

-Another role of the primary is to use any time not working active incidents to fix *low-hanging fruit* issues; either those the primary is currently managing or those left undone from previous incidents.
+Another role of the primary is to use any time not working active inquiries to fix *low-hanging fruit* issues; either those the primary is currently managing or those left undone from previous weeks.
 For example, if an incident reveals incorrect or missing documentation, the primary should work to fix such issues within his/her week.
 As a rule of thumb, low-hanging fruit is considered to be anything that primary believes is fixable within a half-day's (4 hours) worth of effort.
+When there are many such tasks in the system to work on, the primary is free to use his/her judgement to decide which are most productive to address.

 When primary has challenges with any of the paths to resolution above, s/he should feel free to engage other developers with help.
 But primary should first